-When facing OWI charges in Michigan, you’re put face-to-face with a tricky process.
-The outcome of your case doesn’t just depend on the details of your offense — it also depends on how you navigate the court process with a skilled Grand Rapids DUI attorney.
+When facing OWI charges in Michigan, you will often find yourself in a sticky situation.
+Why?
+Because the outcome of your case doesn’t just depend on the specifics of your offense, it also hinges on how well you navigate the OWI court process with the help of an experienced Grand Rapids DUI attorney.

 What do I need to know ahead of my OWI arraignment?